mpatraw/butterfly/README.md

  * flutter.
  *
  * Building the instincts (instructions).
- * - First is the morph instinct which is to start anywhere on the
+ * - First is the morph instinct.
+Here we start anywhere on the map.
- *   map.
- * - Look is how we dig, this says just at each step dig a 1 FLOOR
+ * - Look is how we dig.
+Here it says at each step dig a 1 FLOOR tile.
- *   tile.
  * - And finally how to die, which is right after fluttering and
  *   looking just once.
  */